-On Oct.
-20, the FDA also granted emergency use authorization of boosters for the Moderna vaccine and single-dose Johnson & Johnson (i.e., Janssen) vaccine.
+Boosters are now widely available to anyone who’s six months out from their last dose.
+In October, the FDA also granted emergency use authorization of boosters for the Moderna vaccine and the single-dose Johnson & Johnson (i.e., Janssen) vaccine.
 The Moderna booster is now approved for the same cohort as the Pfizer booster, and may be administered at least six months after the second Moderna shot.
 The Janssen booster is approved for all people 18 and older and may be administered at least two months after the initial shot.
 The FDA also granted approval to mix and match, meaning people can get any of the available FDA-authorized boosters regardless of what vaccine they originally received, provided they meet the eligibility requirements for that booster.

 SHOULD I BE TAKING ANY ADDED PRECAUTIONS IF I’M PREGNANT?

 While researchers are still working to understand the impacts of the novel coronavirus on pregnancy, the American College of Obstetricians and Gynecologists reports suggest that pregnant women are at higher risk of more severe illness with COVID-19.
 The ACOG has its own FAQ addressing a long list of issues related to COVID-19 and pregnancy.
 Those include all the health precautions mentioned above, as well as keeping all prenatal and postpartum care visits and following up with your doctor about any questions you have on the subject.

 IF I DO GET COVID-19 OR DEVELOP SYMPTOMS, WHAT SHOULD I DO?